 Highlights include game drives and nature walks in private reserves, far away from crowds, where you can take time to learn about the flora and fauna from expert guides.
-The scenery is sure to impress, too, with enormnous sand dunes glowing gold in the sunset, other-worldly rock formations, sweeping savannah and grasslands, sparkling salt pans and soaring mountains.
-Add the excitement of sand boarding, searching for rhinos on foot and participating in the radiio tracking of predators, and you have a holiday brim-ful of unforgetable experiences.
+The scenery is sure to impress, too, with enormous sand dunes glowing gold in the sunset, other-worldly rock formations, sweeping savannah and grasslands, sparkling salt pans and soaring mountains.
+Add the excitement of sand boarding, searching for rhinos on foot and participating in the radio tracking of predators, and you have a holiday brim-full of unforgettable experiences.

 This morning you leave camp for the airstrip and the 80 minute flight to Swakopmund.
-On arrival you are driven to Hansa Hotel in the heart of town.
+On arrival you are driven to The Strand Hotel, overlooking the ocean.
 The afternoon has been left free so you can choose how to spend your time.
 The hotel is within walking distance of museums and shops, or you might prefer to have an easy afternoon down on the beach.
 Tonight you have your pick of the many restaurants, unless you opt to stay put and dine at the hotel sampling some delicious local seafood or game.

 Swakopmund is called 'the adventure sports capital of Namibia', and there are opportunities to go sand boarding or quad biking on the dunes, try a parachute jump or go kayaking to Pelican Point.
 If you prefer something a little more sedate you can go for a boat cruise, browse among craft markets visit the seal colony at Cape Cross, or take a stroll along the beach.
 A scenic flight is a great way to view this amazing coastline and dunescape and should provide some great photo opportunities.

-Damaraland Camp is in the private 3,500sqkm Torra Conservancy, forged through the co-operation and dedication of a community partnership.
+Mowani Mountain Camp is located amidst stunning Damaraland scenery.
 As well as the desert-adapted elephants this area is home to black rhino, mountain zebra, oryx, springbok, giraffe and predators such as lion, leopard, cheetah and hyena, so there's plenty to see.
-4x4 drives are complimented by nature walks into the Etendeka Mountains and visitis to local communities which can be arranged locally.
+4x4 drives are complimented by self-guided nature walks by the camp with longer, guided walks also available.
+An afternoon excursion to the rock carvings at Twyfelfontein plus Burnt Mountain and the Organ Pipes can be arranged locally.

-A second full day to enjoy the Torra Conservancy.
-Take a walk with one of the guides to find out about the geology and history of the region, pausing to examine plants, small creatures, birds and reptiles that are often overlooked from a vehicle.
+A second full day to enjoy in Damarland.
+You might like to accompany one of the guides on a walk to find out about the geology and history of the region, pausing to examine plants, small creatures, birds and reptiles that are often overlooked from a vehicle.
 As well as learning a great deal about Damaraland this is a good way to get close to nature and feel part of the scene rather than just an observer.
-Relax back at camp enjoying swim in the pool and a light lunch, and in the mid-afternoon you can set off again on a scenic drive.
+Relax back at camp enjoying swim in the pool and resting on the deck after a light lunch, and in the mid-afternoon you can set off again on a scenic drive.

-Today you leave Damaralland on a short flight to Etosha, Namibia's best known national park.
+Today you leave Damaraland on a short flight to Etosha, Namibia's best known national park.
 Your ultimate destination is Ongava Lodge in the reserve of the same name which borders the southern side of Etosha.
 Settle in, this is your home for the next 3 nights.
 Later you have your first Ongava safari.
-This private reserve is blessed with plentiful game making for an exciting drive which is sure to whet your appetite for the next couple of days to come.
+This private reserve is blessed with plentiful game making for an exciting drive, sure to whet your appetite for the next couple of days to come.
 Return to shower and change for dinner served either in the dining area or outside on the deck.

-Widely regarded as one of the finest private game reserves in the country, Ongava is all yours today.
-A game drive is one of the best ways to experience this richness and variety, allowing you to cross large areas, and travel into the Okaukuejo area of Etoshs National Park.
+Widely regarded as one of the finest private game reserves in the country, Ongava is yours to explore today.
+A game drive is one of the best ways to experience this richness and variety, allowing you to cross large areas, and travel into the Okaukuejo area of Etosha National Park.
 You can hope to see lion, elephant, giraffe, both black and white rhino and many types of antelope.
-Be certain to have your camera at the ready to capure the many memorable moments.
+Be certain to have your camera at the ready to capture the many memorable moments.
 In the middle of the day you can rest at the lodge, socialising, sipping a drink from the bar and cooling off the swimming pool.

 A second day to enjoy the abundance of Ongava.
 Today you might like to vary your safari with a nature walk.
-Leaving the vehcile behind gives a real sense of being at one with nature and lets you pay attention to the small details you might otherwise miss, all with the help of your expert guide.
-Rhino trackig is another fascinatiing option, carried out on foot, and adds an extra dimension to your safari experience.
+Leaving the vehicle behind gives a real sense of being at one with nature and lets you pay attention to the small details you might otherwise miss, all with the help of your expert guide.
+Rhino tracking is another fascinating option, carried out on foot, and adds an extra dimension to your safari experience.
 Keen photographers are sure to make a beeline to the hide for some exceptional sightings and shots.

 Enjoy breakfast as you watch wildlife at the waterhole, after which it's time to pack your bags for the drive to Okonjima.
 This will take around 4 hours, with your driver stopping en-route as you wish, and you should arrive at Okonjima Bush Camp by lunchtime.
 Okonjima is the home of the AfriCat Foundation, a non-priofit organisation that protects threatened cheetahs, leopards and other carnivores including wild dog, and this afternoon you can witness some of this work and see these creatures for yourself.
 Tonight enjoy dinner in camp followed by a nightcap by the camp fire.

-Your visit to Okonjima includes the opportunity to take part in the radio tracking of large rehabiliitated carnivores on foot, not something you get to do every day!
-Hyenas, wild dog and cheetahs are among the most frequently spotted species.
+Your visit to Okonjima includes the opportunity to take part in the radio tracking of rehabilitated leopards, not something you get to do every day!
+Hyenas and wild dogs may also be spotted.
 It's exciting and should give you a good stock of after dinner tales when you get home.
-You also have the chance to visit the cheetah project, to learn about the work of the AfriCat Foundation and observe some of these most elegant of big cats up close.
+You also have the chance to visit the AfriCat Carnivore Care and Information Centre to learn about the valuable work of the foundation and observe some of these superb creatures up close.